tez-capital/docs.tez.capital_content/en/tezbake/tutorials/how-to-troubleshoot.md

 ---

 ## Troubleshooting
-Troubleshooting BakeBuddy mostly comes in during the installation phase, when an error is encountered during the setup process.
+Troubleshooting TezBake mostly comes in during the installation phase, when an error is encountered during the setup process.

 ### Installation errors
 If you encounter an installation issue, run the setup command again with the `--log-level=trace` option, for example:

    ```
-   bb-cli setup -a --log-level=trace
+   tezbake setup -a --log-level=trace
    ```

 You can add `--log-level=trace` regardless of the setup type that's being attempted, whether it's on Ghostnet or some other testnet.

 ### Blockchain errors
-Sometimes, you will notice that `bb-cli info` never seems to show that you are able to fully synchronize your node.
+Sometimes, you will notice that `tezbake info` never seems to show that you are able to fully synchronize your node.
 Upon looking at it you may find that your node is stuck on a certain block.
 This is usually due to a problem with the Tezos node itself.
 The Tezos node is a separate process from the TezBake process.
 If you are having issues with the Tezos node, you can try to restart it with the following command:

    ```
-   bb-cli restart
+   tezbake restart
    ```
 You may see an error like the one below, which indicates your node needs to be bootstrapped with a fresh copy of the Tezos blockchain.

    ```
-   baker@baker-VirtualBox:~$ bb-cli node log node -f
+   baker@baker-VirtualBox:~$ tezbake node log node -f
    -- Logs begin at Wed 2022-05-18 14:16:28 CEST. --
    mai 20 08:51:31 baker-VirtualBox systemd[1]: Stopped bb-default-node node service.
    mai 20 08:51:31 baker-VirtualBox systemd[1]: Started bb-default-node node service.